foxdonut/adventures-reactive-web-dev/client-elm/README.md

     }
 ```

+We've created a mailbox for the signal, passing the address to `TodoManagerFeature` as an
+`onEditTodo` listener and returning the signal in the result of `createTodoManagerFeature`.

 ## Conclusion

 We've seen how we can pass data between external JavaScript code and an Elm application.
+We create
+two ports, one for each direction.
+The JavaScript code uses `send` and `subscribe` to send and
+receive data.
+The Elm code passes the incoming signal into the features, and returns the outgoing
+signal from the features.
+In the end, the features themselves work with signals and addresses in the
+same fashion as in the previous examples.

 I hope you enjoyed this series.
 Thank you for reading!